-16 Series Partitions
+13 Series Partitions

 For simple metrics you're done, you can skip this section.
 Often times though you want to break your metrics down by campus, or maybe campus then service time.
 Setting up series partitions allows you to do just that.
-You always get the date partition (that's free), but you can set up as many partitions as you feel necessary (but more than two can get a bit complex).
+You always get the date partition (that's free) but you can setup as many partitions as you feel necessary (but more that 2 can get a bit complex).